 The course will examine the economics of international trade and international finance.
-Topics will include absolute advantage,
+Topics will include absolute advantage, comparative advantage, protectionism, trade regulation, the balance of payments, international financial markets, and the causes for movements in the currency exchange rates.

 Undergraduate courses in Microeconomics, Macroeconomics and Managerial Economics.